 Prerequisites of CMD Restart Command

 Before delving into the process of how to restart a Windows server via command line, ensure the following prerequisites are in place.
-It's also important to note that when managing Windows dedicated server hosting having a reliable method for restarting your server through the command line can be essential for maintaining uptime and resolving issues efficiently.
+It's also important to note that when managing Windows dedicated server infrastructure for enterprise server management having a reliable method for restarting your server through the command line can be essential.

 1. Administrator Access: Ensure you have administrative privileges or an account with appropriate permissions to execute commands on the server.